 • Nausea, dyspepsia, feeling of dry mouth.

-Overdose can cause nervous excitement, disorientation or lethargy.
-In severe intoxication, collapse, respiratory failure is observed, which requires immediate medical attention.
+An overdose may cause nervousness, disorientation, or lethargy.
+In case of severe intoxication, collapse and breathing problems occur, which requires immediate medical attention.

-In case of fainting caused by taking nitroglycerin, the intake of the drug into the body should be stopped, the patient should be placed with raised legs and a slightly lowered head.
+At fainting caused by taking nitroglycerin, the drug should be stopped entering the body, the patient should be placed with his legs elevated and his head slightly lowered.
 Normalization of blood pressure usually occurs within 20 minutes.

 Admission rules

 For more than a hundred years, the pharmaceutical industry has produced a wide variety of forms of the drug.
 The most popular and effective are sublingual and buccal.
-Intravenous and dermal, as well as prolognated forms are also produced.
+Intravenous and cutaneous, as well as prolonged forms are also produced.

 How to take nitroglycerin tablets under the tongue

-Sublingual tablets of 0.5 mg.
+Sublingual tablets 0.5 mg.
 They should be taken to relieve angina pain.
-Rapid drug.
+Fast acting drug.

-Acceptance rules.
-With an attack of pain like angina pectoris, you should stop the load during which it arose, sit down and put 1 tablet of nitroglycerin under the tongue.
-The patient will feel the effect in 1-3 minutes.
-Duration - up to 10 minutes.
-If it doesn’t help, you can take the second pill 5 minutes after the first one, and the third one 5 minutes later.
-The lack of pain relief within 15 minutes when using 3 tablets is a reason to seek medical help, as myocardial infarction may develop.
+Admission rules.
+If you experience an attack of angina-type pain, you should stop the exercise during which it occurred, sit down and put 1 tablet of nitroglycerin under your tongue.
+The patient will feel the effect within 1-3 minutes.
+Duration – up to 10 minutes.
+If it doesn’t help, you can take a second tablet 5 minutes after the first, and a third after another 5 minutes.
+Lack of pain relief within 15 minutes when taking 3 tablets is a reason to seek treatment medical care, since myocardial infarction may develop.

-The conditions for storing tablets should be observed:
+The storage conditions for tablets should be observed:

 • the glass tube must be closed with a rubber stopper, without cotton wool, which absorbs nitroglycerin;

-• An unopened package loses 32% of activity within a week.
+• Unopened packaging loses 32% of activity within a week.

-Of the side effects most often occur headaches, a feeling of fullness, tinnitus, redness of the face.
-Perhaps dizziness, hypotension.
-This is due to the expansion of the venous vessels in the head and the difficulty of venous outflow.
+Side effects most often include headaches, a feeling of fullness, tinnitus, and facial flushing.
+Possible dizziness and hypotension.
+This is due to the expansion of venous vessels in the head and difficulty in venous outflow.

-To reduce side effects, you can take half a tablet of nitroglycerin, adding validol or menthol, which help improve venous outflow from the cranial cavity.
+To reduce side effects, you can take half a nitroglycerin tablet, adding validol or menthol, which helps improve venous outflow from the cranial cavity.

 Other forms of nitroglycerin that have a quick effect

 Not only tablets can be taken under the tongue.
-They also produce an alcohol solution of nitroglycerin, an oil solution in gelatin capsules, a spray and an aerosol, plates glued to the gums.
+They also release alcohol solution nitroglycerin, oil solution in gelatin capsules, spray and aerosol, plates glued to the gums

 • Alcohol solution.
-4 drops of the solution are dripped onto a sugar cube (2-3 are enough for some patients), put under the tongue.
-As with sublingual tablets, three doses within 15 minutes are allowed in the absence of the desired effect.
+Drop 4 drops of solution onto a piece of sugar (2-3 is enough for some patients) and place it under the tongue.
+Just as with sublingual tablets, three doses within 15 minutes are allowed if there is no desired effect.

 • Gelatin capsules with oil solution.
-The application involves placing a capsule previously crushed with teeth under the tongue.
+Application involves placing a capsule previously crushed by the teeth under the tongue.

-• inhalation forms.
-Spray and aerosol with 1 spray emit 0.4 and 0.2 mg of nitroglycerin.
+• Inhalation forms.
+Spray and aerosol release 0.4 and 0.2 mg of nitroglycerin with 1 spray.
 One sublingual tablet corresponds to 2-4 valve presses.
-The effect of spraying comes faster and lasts up to 20 minutes.
-The drug has proven itself in pulmonary edema and cardiac asthma.
-The drug is sprayed into the oral cavity, holding the breath.
-When inhaled aerosol may develop bronchospasm.
+The spray effect occurs faster and lasts up to 20 minutes.
+The drug has proven itself well in pulmonary edema and cardiac asthma.
+The drug is sprayed into the mouth while holding your breath.
+When inhaling the aerosol, bronchospasm may develop.

-• Plates on the gum.
-Contain 4, 2 or 1 mg of nitroglycerin.
-Polymer plates are glued to the gums of the upper jaw in the area of the canines and small molars.
+• Plates on the gums.
+Contains 4, 2 or 1 mg of nitroglycerin.
+Polymer plates are glued to the gums upper jaw in the area of canines and small molars.
 The effect occurs within 1 or 2 minutes, and lasts the entire period of resorption of the plate.
-It is individual and depending on this, the dose of the drug is selected.
-If resorption occurs within an hour and a half, a plate containing the drug is prescribed 1 mg, 2-3 hours - twice as much, 4-6 hours - 4 mg.
-If the load that causes pain has stopped earlier, it makes sense to remove the plate.
-If you want to increase the flow of nitroglycerin, you need to lick the plate two or three times.
+It is individual and depending on this the dose of the drug is selected.
+If resorption occurs within an hour and a half, a plate containing 1 mg of the drug is prescribed, 2-3 hours - twice as much, 4-6 hours - 4 mg.
+If the load painful, stopped earlier, it makes sense to remove the record.
+If you need to increase the supply of nitroglycerin, you need to lick the plate two or three times.

 Contraindications to taking nitroglycerin